gdtk-uq/gdtk/examples/eilmer/2D/sphere-lobb/README.rst

    fsol = FlowSolution:new{jobName='lobb', dir='../stage-1',
 			   tindx=100, nBlocks=4}
-   dummyFS = FlowState:new{p=1.0e5, T=300, massf={N2=1}}
    function initial(x, y, z)
       cell = fsol:find_nearest_cell_centre{x=x, y=y, z=z}
       cell.fmt = "FlowState"
-      dummyFS:fromTable(fsol:get_cell_data(cell))
-      return dummyFS
+      return fsol:get_cell_data(cell)
    end

-What we are interested in here is setting up a function of x, y and z that returns a `FlowState` each time the function is called.
+What we are interested in here is setting up a function of x, y and z that returns the flow state each time the function is called.
 Here that function is called `initial`.
-This function depends on a `FlowSolution` object and a dummy `FlowState` object.
-The `FlowSolution` object is the real powerhouse and we'll begin our discussion with that.
-The dummy `FlowState` object is included as a bit of an efficiency.
-We'll get to that in a minute.
+This function depends on a `FlowSolution` object which is the real workhorse in this procedure.

-As mentioned, the `FlowSolution` object is the real workhorse in this procedure.
 A `FlowSolution` object is initialised based on a job name, a directory where the job was run, a particular time index and information about how many blocks in that old simulation.
 The `FlowSolution` object will then pick up the flow data at that